The Regularity Transformation Equations: An elliptic mechanism for smoothing gravitational metrics in General Relativity: Statement of results

-As a final comment, Theorem \ref{Thm_main} states that there always exists a modification $\Gammati'$ of $\Gammati$ such that $\Gammati'$, not $\Gammati$, solves the Riemann-flat condition.
-The need for a modification is an interesting subtly.
-Namely, the second order system (\ref{eqn1}) is derived from the first order Cauchy-Riemann system $d\Gammati=d \big( \Gamma - J^{-1} dJ \big)$, $\delta\Gammati=J^{-1}A$ by application of the identity $\Delta=d\delta+\delta d$, the first order system coming directly from the Riemann-flat condition $Riem(\Gamma-\Gammati)=0$.
-But the advantage of the second order system over the first order system is that it allows us to impose more general boundary data, in particular, the simple boundary data \eqref{bdd1}, instead of the non-linear data \eqref{Cauchy_Riem_bd_smooth} required for the standard equivalence between solutions of Cauchy-Riemann and Poisson type equations, c.f.
+The second order system (\ref{eqn1}) - \eqref{eqn2} comes from first order Cauchy-Riemann equations equivalent to the Riemann-flat condition $Riem(\Gamma-\Gammati)=0$.
+The advantage of the second order system over the first order system is that it gives us the freedom to solve (\ref{eqn1}) with arbitrary boundary conditions, and \eqref{eqn2} with the boundary data \eqref{bdd1}, without being forced to use problematic implicit boundary data of the form \eqref{Cauchy_Riem_bd_smooth} which is required for the standard equivalence between solutions of Cauchy-Riemann and Poisson type equations, c.f.
 Section \ref{Sec_Cauchy-Riem}.
-The resulting freedom to solve (\ref{eqn1}) with arbitrary boundary conditions is a propitious feature of the RT-equations.
+This freedom of assigning boundary conditions is a propitious feature of the RT-equations.